microsponsors/test-contract-relay/README.md

 This is a small proof-of-concept that will help Microsponsors federate and/or upgrade its own [Registry smart contract](https://github.com/microsponsors/registry-contract) in the future.

-The basic concept:
+The basic concepts:

-- Each Microsponsors Federation member will have its own Registry contract that implements its own authorization rules as well (as its own account registration data).
+- Each Microsponsors Federation member will have its own Registry contract that implements its own authorization rules (as well as its own account registration data).
 - Transfer restrictions are currently implemented on the Microsponsors ERC-721 contract by pointing directly at the (only) public Microsponsors `registry()` address for authorization checks (it contains a DeployedRegistry ABI to help it query the Registry).
 - To federate, we can simply deploy the contract in this repo and point the ERC-721 public `registry()` setting to it via `updateRegistryAddress()`.
 This contract resolves each `federationId` to the corresponding Registry address mapped for that member.
 - To add each new member to the Federation, the Microsponsors admin calls `update(<federationId>, <newAddress>)` on this contract.
 - _NOTE_: The original Microsponsors registry should always be set to `federationId=1` 1 so the ERC-721 tokens minted up to this point will resolve to the correct (original) registry!

+Details about how to implement a Registry of your own to integrate with our Federation can be found in the Registry repo: https://github.com/microsponsors/registry-contract#path-to-federation

 ## Build & Deploy
 Run ganache-cli: `$ ganache-cli -p 8545`